-Prior to his stint at WKU, Selig served as the Senior Associate Athletic Director at the University of Virginia for 11 years, overseeing external operations.
-He began his career as the Director of Ticketing for Virginia Commonwealth University.
+Prior to his stint at WKU, Selig served as the Senior Associate Athletic Director at the University of Virginia from 1988-1999, overseeing external operations his last five years.
+He began his athletic career as the Director of Ticketing at VCU, where he served from 1985-1988.

-Selig was a four year member (2006-2010) of the NCAA Women’s Basketball Committee and served as chair for both the Sun Belt Conference Athletic Directors and the Men’s Basketball Committees during his tenure at WKU.
-He has served on the prestigious Division I Championships/Sports Management Cabinet and locally is Board of Trustees member for the Norfolk Collegiate School and the board of the Norfolk Forum.
-He was named the Tom Ferguson Metropolitan Person of the Year award from the Norfolk Sports Club in 2014, symbolic of his impact on the region’s sports profile.
+Selig was a four-year member (2006-2010) of the NCAA Women’s Basketball Committee and served as chair for both the Sun Belt Conference Athletic Directors and the Men’s Basketball Committees during his tenure at WKU.
+He has served on the prestigious Division I Championships/Sports Management Cabinet and locally is a Board of Trustees member for the Norfolk Collegiate School and serves on the board of the Norfolk Forum.
+He was named the Tom Fergusson Metropolitan Person of the Year award by the Norfolk Sports Club in 2014, symbolic of his impact on the region’s sports profile.

-Selig was born in Chapel Hill, NC, and was raised in Norfolk, VA, where he attended the Norfolk Collegiate School.
-He holds a bachelor’s degree in psychology from Washington and Lee University, a master’s degree in sports administration from Ohio University and a Ph.D. in educational leadership from the University of Virginia, with a minor in business from the UVA Darden School of Business.
+Selig was born in Chapel Hill, North Carolina, and raised in Norfolk, Virginia, where he attended Norfolk Collegiate School.
+He holds a bachelor’s degree in psychology from Washington and Lee University, a master’s degree in sports administration from Ohio University and a doctorate in educational leadership from the University of Virginia, with a minor in business from the UVA Darden School of Business.

-Selig and his wife Ellen have three children, Lex, 17, Nick, 15, and Julianna, 10, who all attend the Norfolk Collegiate School.
+Selig and his wife Ellen of Annapolis, MD, have three children, Lex, 20, a junior at WKU, Nick, 18, a freshman at Virginia Tech (Corps, Cadets member) and Julianna, 13, who attends Norfolk Collegiate School.